Southeastern Florida, Cuba and the Bahama Channel

 Fine old color example of Van Keulen's sea chart of Southeastern Florida, the Bahamas and Northeastern Cuba, first issued in the fourth part of the 1684 edition of his Zee-Fakkel, published in Amsterdam.

-Oriented with West at the top, Van Keulen's chart provides a highly detailed treatment of South Florida, from the Mosquito Lagoon and the Merritt Island area in the north to Tavernier and Islamorado in the south.
-Six or Seven Keys are named, including Key Biscane, which is called Cayo de Biscambos.
+Oriented with West at the top, Van Keulen's chart provides a highly detailed treatment of South Florida, from the Mosquito Lagoon and the Merritt Island area in the north to Tavernier and Islamorada in the south.
+Six or Seven Keys are named, including Key Biscayne, which is called Cayo de Biscambos.
 Cajo de Melchior Roiz appears, drawn from Hessel Gerritsz' chart of 1631.

 This is the third state of the map.
 The first does not include page numbers.
 The second includes the number 16 at the bottom left corner.
 This final state includes the number 16 in both lower corners.